We’ve received questions about how we’re getting semaglutide, the active ingredient in Ozempic and Wegovy, since it’s currently so backordered.

 Also, we may use the term generic when referring to our compounding pharmacy version of semaglutide.
 We are aware that generic within the context of pharmaceuticals can mean a drug that is being manufactured after a previous name-brand drug has lost its patent protection.
 That’s certainly not the case here because Ozempic and Wegovy have not lost their patent protection.

 But we will sometimes reflexively refer to our semaglutide as generic because it is 1) an alternative way of saying the medication is not a name brand, which is certainly generic in some contexts and 2) less confusing for most patients.
-Regardless of whether we use the term generic or replicated, it is the same active ingredient whether it was created at a compounding pharmacy or at a large pharmaceutical company that makes “generic” drugs.
+Regardless of whether we use the term generic or replicated or analogue, it is the same active ingredient whether it was created at a compounding pharmacy or at a large pharmaceutical company that makes “generic” drugs.

 Quality standards of compounding pharmacies